PAntoine/vimgitlog/README.md

 In the tree window \_\_gitlog\_\_ the following commands work:

-    l    		opens the local version of the file, if it exists.", d    		diff's the tree view of the file against the local version.", r    		refreshes the tree element that it is on.", R    		refreshes the root directory.",
+    l    		opens the local version of the file, if it exists. d    		diff's the tree view of the file against the local version. r    		refreshes the tree element that it is on.
+    R    		refreshes the root directory.
-    h    		show the history of the current file.", p    		show the previous version of the file.", a    		open the current item and all it's children.", A    		open the whole tree (toggles).",
+    h    		show the history of the current file. p    		show the previous version of the file. a    		open the current item and all it's children.
+    A    		open the whole tree (toggles).
-    x    		close the current tree or the parent of the current tree.", X    		close the whole tree.",
+    x    		close the current tree or the parent of the current tree.
+    X    		close the whole tree.
-    C    		toggle 'only changes only' and rebuild the tree.", T    		go back to the log view.", b    		Toggle branch window.",
+    C    		toggle 'only changes only' and rebuild the tree.
+    T    		go back to the log view. b    		Toggle branch window.
-    s    		Toggle Secret (hidden) files.",
+    s    		Toggle Secret (hidden) files.
-    <cr>    	opens the local version of the file, if it exists.",
+    <cr>    	opens the local version of the file, if it exists.
-    <c-d>    	pull down all the diff windows.",
+    <c-d>    	pull down all the diff windows.
-    <c-h>    	reset the current commit to HEAD and current working branch.",
+    <c-h>    	reset the current commit to HEAD and current working branch.
-    <c-l>    	reset the current commit to latest on current branch.",
+    <c-l>    	reset the current commit to latest on current branch.
-    ]c    	    goto next changed item.",
+    ]c    	    goto next changed item.
-    [c    	    goto previous changed item.",
+    [c    	    goto previous changed item.
-    ]a    	    goto next changed/added/deleted item."
+    ]a    	    goto next changed/added/deleted item.
-    [a    	    goto previous changed/added/deleted item."
+    [a    	    goto previous changed/added/deleted item.
+    fa          Add the current file to 'git', this does not commit. fd          Delete the current file.
+Does not effect git. fD          Delete the file from the file-system and git. fm          Move the file on the file system. fM          Move the file on the file system and git. fr          Revert the current working file to the current selected commit.

 In the search window \_\_gitsearch\_\_ the two following commands work: